-- Side effects included headache, rash, pain, stiffness & muscle spasm.
+- Side effects included headache, droopy eyelids, neck stiffness & muscle spasm.

 Other migraine specialists have observed that results from Botox vary.
-Some experience no change at all whilst some experience a very significant reduction in headache days.
+Some patients experience no change at all whilst others experience a very significant reduction in headache days.
 (6)

-Interestingly, the UK’s drug regulatory agency mentioned in its approval that Botox helps avoid the systemic side effects of pills and its safety profile was better.
+Interestingly, the UK’s drug regulatory agency mentioned in its approval that Botox helps avoid the systemic side effects of pills and its safety profile was better overall.

 Costs for Botox varies by country and practice.
 Another factor which affects how much the treatment gets back is how much you can claim from your health insurer.